 Three decision points determine whether the Spec + TDD workflow produces value or overhead.

-When to handwrite vs. generate: Write by hand when the logic is domain-specific, security-critical, or has no obvious analog in public training data, the agent has no reliable model for it, and the spec alone won't prevent drift.
+When to handwrite vs. generate: Write by hand when the logic is domain-specific, security-critical, or has no obvious analog in public training data.
+In those cases the agent has no reliable model to draw on, and the spec alone won't prevent drift.
 Generate when you're dealing with boilerplate, data mapping, or serialization against a known interface; these are where AI output is most predictable, and spec constraints are tight enough to catch deviations.
 The QCon team that pushes to main multiple times daily explicitly turns off Copilot autocomplete during pair programming because "it interrupts more than it creates value," but uses Copilot chat for third-party library questions where the interface contract is already defined externally.

-When to revise the spec: If tests repeatedly fail due to spec ambiguity, adjust the contract, not the implementation.
+When to revise the spec: If tests repeatedly fail due to spec ambiguity, fix the contract itself.
 Vague contracts, such as "it should classify text," yield inconsistent test results.
 Jason Gorman argues that TDD works well for AI-assisted programming because its small-step discipline keeps each AI interaction within the model's reliable working context.

 When to stop iterating: Once regressions no longer reveal new edge cases and integration tests pass, freeze the spec.
 Over-polishing through regeneration often hurts stability.
 Unlike traditional technical debt, AI-related debt can compound quickly as accumulated complexity and drift amplify issues over time.